jezzaayt/DiffAlert/readme.md

+Was looking at this with Tkinter, switched it over to Flask over on this repo [Update Insight](https://github.com/jezzaayt/UpdateInsight)

 # Readme
 DiffAlerterApp is a simple application designed to monitor changes on specified websites.
 By regularly checking the content of a website, it alerts users to any modifications, ensuring that you stay informed about important updates.